Quantum Fisher information of fermionic cavity modes in an accelerated motion: Abstract

 \section{Abstract}

 We investigate the effect of the inertial and non-inertial segments of relativistic motion on the quantum Fisher information of $\left(1+1\right)$ Dirac field modes confined to cavities.
-For the purpose, we consider the situation that Rob's cavity, initially inertial, accelerates uniformly with respect to its proper time and then again becomes inertial while Alice's cavity remains inertial.
-The acceleration is assumed to be very small and its effects were analyzed in a perturbative regime.
-For analysis, we consider $\theta$ parameterized two-qubit pure entangled state and a Werner state.
-In contrast to the degradation of entanglement due to the relativistic motion between the cavities, the quantum Fisher information of the pure composite system $\mathcal{F}_\theta$ with respect to parameter $\theta$ is found to be invariant under the same conditions.
-However, in the case of the Werner state, the quantum Fisher information displays periodic degradation, due to the inertial and non-inertial segments of motion.
-Further, we investigate how this evolution process affects the quantum Fisher information distribution over the subsystems of Alice's and Rob's cavities.
-We find that the quantum Fisher information over the Rob's cavity shows the periodic degradation behavior depending upon the parameter $\theta$ as well as the uniform acceleration for both the two qubit pure state and Werner state.
-The quantum Fisher information over Alice's cavity remains invariant throughout the motion of Rob's cavity for the two qubit pure state whereas for Werner state it is affected by the mixing parameter of the Werner state.
+For the purpose we consider $\theta$ parameterized two-qubit pure entangled state.
+In this setting, the initial state is obtained by a unitary operation which entangles the two confined modes of cavities of Alice and Bob.
+In the situation that Rob's cavity, initially inertial, accelerates uniformly with respect to its proper time and then again becomes inertial while Alice's cavity remains inertial, we analyze the quantum Fisher information of the system.
+First of all, we find that the quantum Fisher information of the pure composite system $\mathcal{F}_\theta$ with respect to parameter $\theta$ is invariant regardless of the non-inertial movement.
+However in the quantum Fisher information distribution over the subsystems of Alice's and Rob's cavities, the quantum Fisher information over the Rob's cavity is shown to be the periodic degradation behavior depending upon the parameter $\theta$.
+In order to check whether the invariance of the quantum Fisher information of the composite system is an intrinsic property, we consider a depolarizing state of the pure composite system.
+Then we show that the quantum Fisher information of the Werner state with respect to parameter $\theta$ is not invariant.
+Furthermore for the non-inertial motion of a single cavity, we find that the quantum Fisher information with respect to parameter $\theta$ for a $\theta$ parameterized initial state is degraded in terms of acceleration.
+Finally subadditivity of the quantum Fisher information is shown regardless of the pure composite system or the Werner state.